tobealive/docs/docs/concepts/types/references.md

 // }
 ```

-Unlike other languages, a value is displayed that is stored by reference, in order to
+Unlike other languages, a value is displayed that is stored by reference.
-display the address of the reference, you should use string interpolation:
+To display the address of the reference, you should use string interpolation:

 ```v play
 struct Foo {